-If you are running a warehouse or a logistics supply line, you might want to consider cross docking warehousing.
-It’s important when working in the logistics industry and warehouse management that you keep processes efficient and fast.
+If you are running a warehouse or a logistics supply line, comparing cross docking vs traditional warehousing should be one of your most important considerations.
+It’s crucial when working in the logistics industry and warehouse management that you keep processes efficient and fast.
 This ensures that you are offering the best solution to your customers and clients.
-At the same time, it helps ensure that costs are kept low.
-You can make sure that you are able to keep your processes simple and avoid issues with errors that can plague this type of business model.

-This guide provides all the information you need to know about cross docking warehousing.
-That includes an expansive description, the benefits of this type of system and why you might choose to implement it into your own logistics business model.
+This guide provides all the information you need to know to choose between cross docking and traditional warehousing.
+That includes an expansive description of cross docking, the benefits of both systems, and why you might choose to implement either into your own logistics business model.

 What is Cross Docking Warehousing?

-If you are exploring different logistics procedures, then you will almost certainly find cross-docking as an option.
+If you are exploring different logistics procedures, then you will almost certainly find cross docking as an option.
 With this procedure, products from a manufacturer or a supplier go straight to the customer or the retail chain.
-This is going to depend on the individual business model in question.
-With this option there will be limited levels of handling and virtually no storage time.
+This limits levels of handling and results in little to no storage time.

-With cross docking, there will usually be a place where the process occurs.
-This is typically going to be a distribution docking terminal.
-Usually, that’s going to include trucks and doors, again with little storage space.
-Usually, there will be doors on both the inbound and outbound sides to guarantee a smooth transaction.
-The name cross-docking is also a description of how products are received from the inbound dock.
-They are then transported through to the outbound area for transportation.
+Cross docking takes place at a distribution docking terminal.
+These terminals are built with doors on both the inbound and outbound sides to guarantee a smooth transaction.
+The name cross-docking is also a description of how products are received from the inbound dock, which are transported through to the outbound area for transportation.

-To put this simply, the products arrive through transportation such as trucks where they are placed in a dock that has been allocated.
+To put it simply, products arrive by truck or other vehicle, where they are placed in a dock that has been allocated.
 Any products can then move directly or indirectly to the outbound section.

-A range of warehouse equipment can be used including:
+A range of warehouse equipment can be used to move items from one truck to another, including:

 - A forklift